-Are you looking for a dog who was bred specifically to be a fun-loving companion?
+Are you looking for a dog breed who was bred specifically to be a fun-loving companion?

-While most purebred dogs were bred for a working purpose, Bernedoodles were bred simply to be energetic family dogs who can play all day and love their families to no end.
+While most purebred dogs were bred for a working purpose, the Bernedoodle was bred simply to be energetic family dogs who can play all day and love their families to no end.

 Is the Bernese Mountain Dog and Poodle mix right for your family?
 Let’s talk all about the Bernedoodle so you can decide whether you should add one to your family.

 |Bernedoodle Breed Information:|

 |Temperament:||Affectionate and playful,|